1908 United States presidential election in Montana

-The 1908 United States presidential election in Montana took place on November 3, 1908 as part of the 1908 United States presidential election.
+The 1908 United States presidential election in Montana took place on November 3, 1908, as part of the 1908 United States presidential election.
 Voters chose three representatives, or electors to the Electoral College, who voted for president and vice president.

-Montana voted for the Republican nominee, Secretary of War William Howard Taft, over the Democratic nominee, former U.S. Representative William Jennings Bryan.
+Montana voted for the Republican nominees, Secretary of War William Howard Taft of Ohio and his running mate James S. Sherman of New York.
+They defeated the Democratic nominees, former U.S. Representative of Nebraska William Jennings Bryan and his running mate John W. Kern of Indiana.
 Taft won the state by a narrow margin of 4.37%.

 Bryan had previously won Montana by large margins in both 1896 and 1900, defeating William McKinley both times.